UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - **Optional:** You can preview commands that will be run at submission time using `./preview_run`

-- Create a submission script to contain all the required options and job scripts for running the model
+- Create a submission script to contain all the required options and job scripts for running the model.
+You will need to do this for your **test case**:

-  - To do this, from within your main case directory, run: `vi submission_script.run`.
+  - From within your main case directory, run: `vi submission_script.run`.
   - Next press i to enter insert mode, right click and select to paste in contents.
 You will need to change the case directory name as relevant.
       ```
       #Run with current environment (-V)